PnS2018/pns2018.github.com/index.md

 # Projects

-+ __Baby Jarvis__: Apply face recognition using Keras, OpenCV, and Raspberry Pi.
-The device will shout the names when it sees you.
++ __Baby Jarvis__: Implement a face recognition system using Keras, OpenCV, and Raspberry Pi.
+The device will voice the name of the face it sees.

-+ __Baby Jarvis II__: Distinguish happy faces and sad faces using Keras, OpenCV and Raspberry Pi.
++ __Baby Jarvis II__: Distinguish between happy and sad faces using Keras, OpenCV and Raspberry Pi.

-+ __Distributed Training on a low-cost computer cluster__: Training Deep Learning Networks on a 3-node Raspberry Pi cluster with Tensorflow.
++ __Distributed Training on a low-cost computer cluster__: Training Deep Learning Networks on a 3-node Raspberry Pi cluster using Tensorflow.

-+ __Where’s Waldo?__: Find Waldo from the original picture given a query using OpenCV.
++ __Where’s Waldo?__: Find Waldo in the original picture given a query using OpenCV.

-+ __(Advanced) Raspberry that talks__: Analysis image via image captioning, then broadcast it to audio.
++ __(Advanced) Raspberry that talks__: Analysis an image via image captioning, then broadcast the information to a speaker.

 # Acknowledgment

-This module has taken many online resources on Deep Learning and Raspberry Pi.
+This module uses many online resources on Deep Learning and Raspberry Pi.
-We would like to acknowledge following resources:
+We would like to acknowledge the following resources:

 + [Deep Learning](http://www.deeplearningbook.org/)
 + [Unsupervised Feature Learning and Deep Learning Tutorial](http://ufldl.stanford.edu/tutorial/)